BaileyAndrew/antGLasso-Implementation/README.md

 (whose performance is dependent on a hyperparameter `b` controlling the goodness of the approximation, here we set `b=10`) and one with poor space complexity but slightly better performance.
 The latter one is called 'Hungry anBiGLasso'.
-For brevity, this ReadMe won't cover Hungry anBiGLasso, but the repo does contain precision-recall plots in the `Plots` folder.
+For brevity, this ReadMe won't cover Hungry antGLasso, but the repo does contain precision-recall plots in the `Plots` folder.

-## Other BiGraphical Lasso Algorithms
+## Other BiGraphical and Tensor-Graphical Lasso Algorithms

 We have a custom implementation of scBiGLasso (one of the dependencies of scBiGLasso is not compileable on a Mac since Matlab dropped support for all free Fortran compilers).